Foraged Fennel Seeds

 Seasons/Availability

-Foraged Fennel seeds are available primarily during late spring through early fall.
+Foraged Fennel seeds are harvested from late summer to early fall.

 Current Facts